camunda/camunda-docs-manual/content/reference/bpmn20/tasks/script-task.md

 # Script Results

-The return value of a script task can be assigned to a previously existing or to a new process variable by specifying the process variable name as a literal value for the `camunda:resultVariable` attribute of a script task definition.
+The return value of a Script Task can be assigned to a previously existing or to a new process variable by specifying the process variable name as a literal value for the `camunda:resultVariable` attribute of a Script Task definition.
 Any existing value for a specific process variable will be overwritten by the result value of the script execution.
 When a result variable name is not specified, the script result value gets ignored.

 ```xml
 <scriptTask id="theScriptTask" name="Execute script" scriptFormat="juel" camunda:resultVariable="myVar">